sr99622/wabash/README.md

 &nbsp;
 ### Install the Dependency Libraries and Build the Program on the Host
 ---
 First create a Python virtual environment.
 It is recommended to use the full Python version name explicitly when creating the virtual environment.
 The command below uses `X.XX` in place of the python version on the machine.
 The python version must be >=3.10 and <=3.13.
+The following snippets are intended to be run from the project directory on the Host.

 ```
 pythonX.XX -m venv env
 source env/bin/activate
 ```

-The tar package created in the virtual machine should now be visible on the host at the location vm/shared/ffmpeg.tar.gz.
-To place the libraries in the correct locations and build the program, use the following command from the Host.
+The tar package created in the virtual machine should be visible on the Host at `vm/shared/ffmpeg.tar.gz`.
+To install the libraries in the correct locations and build the program, use the following command from the Host.

 ```
 scripts/linux/vm_unpack_libs